d8veone/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the first repository for the Capstone Project
+This is the repository for the Capstone Project